 The public body may charge the requester for searching and copying records.
 The costs must be reasonable, not to exceed the actual cost "incurred in accessing, duplicating, supplying, or searching for the requested records." § 2.2-3704(F).
 A public body may not charge for overhead items, such as utilities, debt payments and the like.
 The hourly salary rate of any local employee who spends time researching and assembling records for the request may be charged, as may actual copying costs.
-The time limit to respond to a FOIA request is tolled while for the amount of time that elapses between notice of the cost estimate and the response.
-If the public body receives no response from the requestor within 30 days of sending the estimate the request is deemed withdrawn.
+The time limit to respond to a FOIA request is tolled during the time that elapses between notice of the cost estimate and the response.
+If the public body receives no response from the requester within 30 days of sending the estimate the request is deemed withdrawn.

-In responding to a request for duplication of part of a geographic information system database by making copies of GIS maps, the locality may base its charge on a per acre cost if the area requested exceeds 50 acres. § 2.2-3704(F).
+In responding to a request for duplication of part of a geographic information system database by making copies of GIS maps, the locality may base its charge on a per acre cost if the area requested exceeds 50 acres. \S 2.2-3704(F).

-If the custodian determines that the cost of responding will be more than \$200, he may demand the requester to agree to pay a deposit in the amount of the projected costs before any information is disclosed.
+If the custodian determines that the cost of responding will be more than \$200, the requester may be asked to agree to pay a deposit in the amount of the projected costs before any information is disclosed.
 The time limits are tolled until payment of the deposit.
-The custodian is not required to send the estimate in writing, though providing a written estimate is the better practice, in order to avoid a claim by the individual that no deposit was requested. § 2.2-3704(H).